QingyaoTang/casa0015-mobile-assessment/README.md

 This will launch the application on your device and install it for testing.

-versions of the plugins:[versions of the plugins](
+versions of the plugins:[versions of the plugins](https://github.com/QingyaoTang/casa0015-mobile-assessment/blob/main/IMG_9357.PNG)

 ##  Contact Details